 Owners should also plan to invest a substantial amount of time into training, as the dog’s remarkable degree of intelligence makes the animal prone to boredom if not mentally stimulated on a daily basis.
 This can, in turn, result in destructive behaviors (such as chewing and restlessness) if not corrected.

 Retrievers typically shed their coats twice a year.
-Regular baths can aid in the shedding process, as soap (and heated water) help to loosen dead hairs.
+Regular baths can aid in the shedding process, as soap and water help to loosen dead hairs.
 Nails should also be trimmed on a regular basis to prevent scratching or injuries to the dog’s paws.

 Similar to most breeds of dogs, the Golden Retriever does best when it is trained at an early stage (puppy years).
 Early socialization to a variety of animals, people, and places (between 7 weeks and 4 months old) will help the retriever tremendously in its overall development (and acquired mannerisms) into adulthood.
 Puppy training (most notably, obedience training) can also correct a variety of bad behaviors before they are allowed to become habits.